ronxldwilson/deddit/To Do.md

 # Bug List:

-Save button doesn't properly retain state in Post Page When moving from State post page and saving a post and going back to the home page, the save state is not retained

 When a post is saved in home page and then gone to the same post, the save state is not retained